 How does the Malcolm Baldrige National Quality Award affect financial results/shareholder value?

 The Baldrige Program does not maintain information on the financial results of individual organizations.
-However, several financial results from award recipients are provided in their application summaries.
+However, award recipients provide some financial results in their application summaries.

 What is the typical payback on the Baldrige investment?